Our Season of Creation

 “To the four deities of purification, Maruta, Indra, Vrihaspati, and Agni, goes all the divine light, which the Veda had imparted, from the student who commits the foul sin avacirna.”–Ib. v.
 122.

 According to this source, avacirna is a term for anyone who commits the sin of Onanism.
-Specific instructions must be followed in order to expiate this sin.
+The offender must follow specific instructions to expiate this sin.

 “…sacrifice a black or a one-eyed ass, by way of a meat offering to Nirriti, patroness of the south-west, by night, in a place where four ways meet….Let him daily offer to her in fire the fat of that ass; and, at the close of the ceremony let him offer clarified butter, with the holy text Sem, and so forth, to Pavana, to Indra, to Vrihaspati, and to Agni, regent of wind, clouds, a planet, and fire.”–Ins. of Menu, Chap.
 XI. verses 119, 120.

-Israel has been held accountable for the imposition of patriarchy on the world, which is not surprising considering the effort that has gone into making it appear that way.
-However, the story of Onan is not evidence for a patriarchal system in Israel.
+The imposition of patriarchy on the world is still blamed on Israel.
+This is not surprising considering the effort that has gone into making it appear that way.
+The biblical story of Onan is not evidence for a patriarchal system in Israel.
 It is only evidence that the ruling class has no shame.

 • In the [intlink id=”985″ type=”post”]last post[/intlink] I said that the creation of self-governing communities should be one of the first steps toward the reorganization of society and I used the matrilineal clan as a model.
 I’ll defend this recommendation in the next few posts, but for now I’ll just say that while we may never return to that way of life it is a useful ideal, and can reveal important principles for political organization.
 I’ve also argued that the patriarchal family is not a solid foundation for the kind of social organization I have in mind.
 We hear over and over how important the family is to modern society but recently, when 38% of Wisconsin’s union families voted to retain the union busting governor Scott Walker, they demonstrated that whatever the patriarchal family’s function might be, it is foreign to the principles of true community.